mediachain/cccoin/README.md

 - **Fault tolerant** - resource providers that disappear or go rogue can be replaced in a meritocratic, permissionless, automated way.
 - **Distributed Computation**, **Distributed Control**, **Decentralized Control** - See trustlessness and fault tolerance.

-*Distributed - hiring a thousand guards to protect you with the hope that more is simply better.
-Trustless - ensuring there's always geater monetary benefit to your guards for them to protect you, rather than to accept bribes to harm you.*

 ## Token Types